-- Programme-Country students are (1) students who are nationals of one of the 27 EU member states, Iceland, Liechtenstein, Norway, Turkey, North Macedonia and Serbia; (2) students who have resided or carried out their main activities (studies, work, etc.) for more than 12 months over the past five years (counted backward starting from the official deadline for scholarship application) in any of these countries.
-For applicants applying for student intake in 2020 (postponed to 2021), this is the period from December 16th, 2014 to December 15, 2019. - Partner-Country students are all other students.
+- Programme-Country students are (1) students who are nationals of one of the 27 EU member states, Iceland, Liechtenstein, Norway, Turkey, North Macedonia and Serbia; (2) students who have resided or carried out their main activities (studies, work, etc.) for more than 12 months over the past five years (counted backward starting from the official deadline for scholarship application) in any of these countries. - Partner-Country students are all other students.